Far Cry (film): Production

 Uwe Boll gained the rights to a Far Cry movie from Crytek, purportedly before the game was released.
 In an October 2006 interview, Uwe Boll said that production on Far Cry would begin in May 2007.
-The film was released on the 2 October 2008, in Germany.
+The film was released in German theaters on 2 October 2008.

 Reception

-Far Cry received negative reviews, with most critics saying that the film does no justice to the game it was based on.
+Far Cry received negative reviews, with most critics saying that the film does no justice to the game on which it was based.
 IGN gave it a 3 out of 10 and said "Perhaps one day game companies will learn to be more particular about the directors they choose to realize their products on the big screen.
 Fans of the game, and fans of movies in general, would be wise to avoid this one at all costs.
 Unless, of course, your purpose is to mock."

 Reboot

 In 2013, Variety reported that Ubisoft was developing another Far Cry film (based on the video game Far Cry 3) along with a Watch Dogs and Raving Rabbids film, this time produced by Ubisoft Motion Pictures.
-However, it was instead adapted into an animated Netflix series, Captain Laserhawk: A Blood Dragon Remix, released in 2023 to generally favourable reviews.
+However, it was instead adapted into an animated Netflix series, Captain Laserhawk: A Blood Dragon Remix, which was released in 2023 to generally favourable reviews.